n0xa/m5stick-nemo/README.md

   * Next/Prev: Tap the Down-Arrow/. key and Up-Arrow/; keys to navigate
   * Select: Tap the OK/Enter key or Right-Arrow/? key

+## NEMO Portal
+In NEMO Portal mode, NEMO activates an open WiFi Hotspot named "Nemo Free WiFi" (configurable in portal.h) with DNS, DHCP and Web servers activated.
+* NEMO Portal serves a fake login page that claims to provide internet access if you log in.
+* This is a social engineering attack, and will log the username and passwords entered on the page.
+* You can view these credentials by connecting to the portal from your own device and browsing to http://172.0.0.1/creds
+* If your device has an SD Card reader with a FAT filesystem formatted card inserted, the usernames and passwords will be logged to nemo-portal-creds.txt on the SD Card for you to peruse later.
+* SD Card support is only enabled by default on the M5Stack Cardputer platform.
+It can be enabled on M5Stick devices but an SD Card reader must be built and attached to the front panel pin header.
+* NEMO Portal is only for use on professional engagements with a valid scope of work, educational or demonstration purposes.
+Storage, sale, or use of personal information without consent is against the law. 🤓

 ## Install from M5Burner
 This is the absolute easiest way to get NEMO
 * [M5Stick C Plus Quick Start](https://docs.m5stack.com/en/quick_start/m5stickc_plus/uiflow) has links to the M5Burner app for Linux, MacOS and Windows.
 This is the official tool to install UIFlow and other official firmware.
 I provide up-to-date binaries for NEMO there.